Hydrogen economy: United Kingdom

 The UK started a fuel cell pilot program in January 2004, the program ran two Fuel cell buses on route 25 in London until December 2005, and switched to route RV1 until January 2007.
 The Hydrogen Expedition is currently working to create a hydrogen fuel cell-powered ship and using it to circumnavigate the globe, as a way to demonstrate the capability of hydrogen fuel cells.

+In 2009, Dr Graham Cooley was appointed CEO of ITM Power PLC, a manufacturer of electrolysers for green hydrogen production.
+Cooley raised almost £500 million for ITM and in 2021 opened the world’s largest electrolyser manufacturing facility in Sheffield.
+Cooley also served as a member of the UK Government’s Hydrogen Advisory Council.

 In August 2021 the UK Government claimed it was the first to have a Hydrogen Strategy and produced a document.

 In August 2021, Chris Jackson quit as chair of the UK Hydrogen and Fuel Cell Association, a leading hydrogen industry association, claiming that UK and Norwegian oil companies had intentionally inflated their cost projections for blue hydrogen in order to maximize future technology support payments by the UK government.

 United States

 Several domestic U.S. automobile companies have developed vehicles using hydrogen, such as GM and Toyota.
-However, as of February 2020, infrastructure for hydrogen was underdeveloped except in some parts of California.
-The United States have their own hydrogen policy.
-A joint venture between NREL and Xcel Energy is combining wind power and hydrogen power in the same way in Colorado.
-Hydro in Newfoundland and Labrador are converting the current wind-diesel Power System on the remote island of Ramea into a Wind-Hydrogen Hybrid Power Systems facility.
-Five pump station hubs being delivered to heavy-duty H2 trucks in Texas.
-Hydrogen City built Green by Hydrogen International (GHI), to planning open in 2026.
+However, as of February 2020, hydrogen infrastructure was underdeveloped in the U.S. except in some parts of California.
+A joint venture existed between NREL and Xcel Energy to combine wind power and hydrogen power in Colorado.
+In the early 2000s, Newfoundland and Labrador Hydro was converting the wind-diesel Power System on the remote island of Ramea into a Wind-Hydrogen Hybrid Power Systems facility.

-In 2006, Florida’s infrastructure project was commissioned.
-First opened Orlando as public bus transportation, Ford Motor Company announced putting a fleet of hydrogen-fueled Ford E-450.
-Liquidated hydrogen mobile system was constructed at Titusville.
+In 2006, a Florida hydrogen infrastructure project was planned, including public bus transportation in Orlando, where Ford Motor Company planned to run a fleet of hydrogen-fueled Ford E-450s.
+A Liquidated hydrogen mobile system was built at Titusville.
 An FPL’s pilot clean hydrogen facility operated in Okeechobee County.

-A similar pilot project on Stuart Island uses solar power, instead of wind power, to generate electricity.
-When excess electricity is available after the batteries are fully charged, hydrogen is generated by electrolysis and stored for later production of electricity by fuel cell.
-The US also have a large natural gas pipeline system already in place.
+A similar pilot project on Stuart Island used solar power and batteries to generate and store electricity to produce hydrogen by electrolysis and store it for later production of electricity by fuel cell.